Tie Dye Diving Shammies

 The diving shammy (shammie, whichever your favourite spelling is!) is our newest product.

 The tie dying process makes the shammies not only beautiful but also unique!
-We can try the "made to order" process like we have done for our young Dutch / Jamaican customer, but we cannot guarantee an accurate reproduction of your idea; the shammies are tie-died after all and not hand painted.
+We can try the "made to order" process like we have done for our young Dutch / Jamaican customer, but the shammies are tie-died after all and not hand painted.

 Some parents might wonder why shammies are so expensive to buy?!
 It is not